Privacy risk in GeoData: A survey: A Taxonomy of Geomasking

-\paragraph{Differentially private clustering} ~\\ Differential privacy is the current state-of-the-art technique for controlling risk of identity disclosure, that greatly reduces the disclosure risk issues in k-anonymity, l-diversity and other extensions by leveraging randomisation with noise addition~\cite{Dwo06}.
-An algorithm is said to be differentially private if the operation of that algorithm on the data set produces essentially the same answers regardless of the presence or absence of an individual.
+\end{enumerate} \paragraph{Differentially private clustering} ~\\ Differential privacy (DP), recognised as the current state-of-the-art provable privacy technique for mitigating the risk of identity disclosure by incorporating randomisation and noise addition~\cite{Dwo06}.
+By leveraging randomisation techniques coupled with noise addition, DP significantly diminishes the disclosure risk associated with these methods, offering robust protection for sensitive data.
+An algorithm is said to be differentially private if the algorithm produces essentially the same answers regardless of the presence or absence of an individual in the dataset.

+DP has recently been used for querying geospatial datasets in a privacy-preserving manner~\cite{xiao2015, harris2020}.
+In addition to its application in statistical queries, DP has been employed in geospatial clustering.
+Clustering geospatial data can inadvertently expose vulnerabilities.
+For example, the disclosure of cluster centroids during the iterative clustering process can lead to the potential leakage of information about individual data points, particularly when adversaries have background knowledge or auxiliary information enabling them to conduct inference attacks~\cite{lu2020differentially}.

+DP techniques could inject noise into the clustering process such that the centroids may move slightly or significantly from their original positions depending on the magnitude and distribution of the injected noise~\cite{yan2022, wang2017, qardaji2013,lu2020differentially}.
+Figure~\ref{fig:dp_clustering} illustrates both the original k-means clustering (on the left) and the differential privacy-based k-means clustering (on the right) applied to the same dataset.
+To mitigate such risks and safeguard individual privacy, considerable research effort has been dedicated to integrating differential privacy into clustering algorithms.

-The main drawback of using differentially private algorithms for data analysis is that, like the other perturbation methods, it does not preserve the accuracy of the algorithms applied to the original data, and in fact will deviate more from the results based on the original data in proportion to the privacy guarantees that it provides~\cite{Dwo08}.
-Further, differential privacy does implicitly assume that all information about an individual participant is contained within a record and that records are independent.
-It is not appropriate to input a data set containing multiple records per person, into a differentially-private mechanism given if records are correlated, the privacy protections may become weaker.
+The main drawback of using DP algorithms for data analysis is that, like other perturbation methods, they do not preserve the accuracy of the algorithms applied to the original data.
+In fact, they tend to deviate more from the results based on the original data in proportion to the privacy guarantees they provide~\cite{balcan2017differentially}.
+Further, DP implicitly assumes that all information about an individual participant is contained within a record and that records are independent.
+Thus, if the dataset contains multiple location records per person the the DP mechanism needs to be design to capture all these records of an individual.
+If location records are correlated, the privacy protections may weaken, as the DP mechanism may inadvertently leak information due to the interdependence of records.